-- pubkey In BIND 8, this option was intended for specifying a public zone key for verification of signatures in DNSSEC signed zones when they are loaded from disk.
-BIND 9 does not verify signatures on load and ignores the option. - zone-statistics If yes, the server will keep statistical information for this zone, which can be dumped to the statistics-file defined in the server options. - server-addresses Only meaningful for static-stub zones.
+In BIND 8, this option was intended for specifying a public zone key for verification of signatures in DNSSEC signed zones when they are loaded from disk.
+BIND 9 does not verify signatures on load and ignores the option.

+zone-statistics

+See the description of zone-statistics in Section 6.2.

+server-addresses

+Only meaningful for static-stub zones.
 This is a list of IP addresses to which queries should be sent in recursive resolution for the zone.
 A non empty list for this option will internally configure the apex NS RR with associated glue A or AAAA RRs.